 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or SEC, using the "shelf" registration process.
 Under the shelf registration process, which constitutes a delayed offering in reliance on Rule 415 under the Securities Act of 1933, as amended, or the Securities Act, we may offer, from time to time, in one or more offerings, up to \$250,000,000 of our common stock on such terms to be determined at the time of the offering.
 Our common stock may be offered at prices and on terms described in one or more supplements to this prospectus.
 This prospectus provides you with a general description of our common stock.
 Each time we use this prospectus to offer our common stock, we will provide a prospectus supplement that will contain specific information about the terms of such offering.
 In particular, such prospectus supplement will include updated risk factors, financial data, portfolio holdings and their respective valuations, and other disclosure that will be tailored to address the pertinent market and other conditions that are prevalent at the time of such offering.
 Such disclosure will include, for example, the per share dollar amount of dilution, if any, that investors in such offering will incur.
 A prospectus supplement may also add, update or change information contained in this prospectus.
-If there is any inconsistency between information in this prospectus and the accompanying prospectus supplement, you should rely only on the information contained in the accompanying prospectus supplement.
-Please carefully read this prospectus and the accompanying prospectus supplement together with any exhibits and the additional information described under the headings "Summary," "Risk Factors" and "Available Information" before you make an investment decision.
+If there is any inconsistency between information in this prospectus supplement.
+Please carefully read this prospectus and the accompanying prospectus supplement to gether with any exhibits and the additional information described under the headings "Summary," "Risk Factors" and "Available Information" before you make an investment decision.